History

 State-mandated common prerequisites must be completed prior to graduation, but are not required for admission to the program.
 See the Common Prerequisite Manual for course substitutions from Florida colleges and universities.

-The lower division courses in history with AMH, EUH, LAH, ASH, HIS, or WOH prefixes.
+Two lower division courses in history with AMH, EUH, LAH, ASH, HIS, or WOH prefixes.
 Choosing two from the following list is highly recommended:

 AMH 2010United States to 18773

-AMH 2020United States since 18773
+AMH 2020United States Since 18773

 EUH 1000Western Perspectives I3